 By now, most of you have probably heard of the collapse of Champlain Towers South that occurred on June 24, 2021 in Miami.
 This horrific tragedy highlights why 40-year building recertifications are so important.

 As little as two days before the collapse, a pool contractor noticed water intrusion throughout the parking garage that had apparently originated from the condo’s pool.

 Built in 1981, Champlain Towers South isn’t exactly a historic building.
 At approximately 40 years old, you might even be tempted to think of the building recertification process as a mere formality.
 But building safety is something that should never be taken lightly.

 Building inspections aren’t just a way to make money, they’re a tool building owners can use to make well-informed decisions regarding the safety and security of their investments.

 And as we’ve seen, these decisions can save lives.

 Need Your 40-Year Recertification Inspection?

-If your commercial property needs its 40-year recertification inspection, you’ve come to the right place.
+If your commercial property needs its 40-year recertification inspection or you are purchasing or just want to know the condition, you’ve come to the right place.

 Don’t wait.
 Click here to request your inspection today.